By Terry Trucco

-Full disclosure: we love hotel soaps and have been known to wrap up a gently used bar of Malin + Goetz or Miller Harris and take it home.
-But we don’t always and we’ve wondered – what happens to the hundreds of thousands of lightly used soaps and shampoos hotels collect each week?
+Full disclosure: I love hotel soaps and have been known to wrap up a gently used bar of Malin + Goetz or Miller Harris and take it home.
+But I don’t always and I’ve wondered – what happens to the hundreds of thousands of lightly used soaps and shampoos hotels collect each week?

 Landfills are the final resting place for most.
 But green-minded hotels looking for alternatives to the trash bin are turning to recycling organizations like Clean the World, based in Orlando, and Global Soap Project, based in Atlanta.
 The recyclers collect used soaps from hotels, sanitize them and distribute them to people in need in US homeless shelters and overseas.